|Joel H. Cowan||Georgia Institute of Technology|

 Mr. Schwartzman received his Bachelor’s degree from The Hebrew University of Jerusalem in 1983, a J.D. from Benjamin N. Cardozo School of Law in 1987 and his LL.M. in taxation from New York University School of Law in 1990.
 He is a member of the American Bar Association.

 Alexander Shakow had a distinguished career at the World Bank where he held various senior positions from 1981-2002, including Director of External Affairs and Executive Secretary of the Bank/Fund Development Committee.
-Since 2002, he has been an independent consultant for a number of international agencies such as UNICEF, FAO, and the Global Fund against AIDS, TB and Malaria as well as the World Bank and IMF.
+In retirement, he served as an independent consultant for a number of international agencies such as UNICEF, FAO, and the Global Fund against AIDS, TB and Malaria as well as the World Bank and IMF.
 From 1968-1981, at the United States Agency for International Development, he was, inter alia, Assistant Administrator for Program and Policy; Director, Office of Development Planning, Asia Bureau; and Director of Indonesia, Malaysia and Singapore Affairs.
 He was also a senior official of the United States Peace Corps from 1963-1967, including Director for Indonesia and Director of Volunteer Training.